greenstack/spite-framework/README.md

 board games.
 To do this, Spite is centered on a few core design pillars:
  - Spite represents the model.
 The view and the controller are the game developer's responsibility.
- - The entry point for all Spite transactions are through an Arena, which acts as a [facade](https://en.wikipedia.org/wiki/Facade_pattern) to the underlying structure.
  - Developers should be able to access and mess with the underlying structure should they need to.
  - Be compatible with as many C# game engines and frameworks as possible while